How To Edit Your WordPress User Profile

 In Addition …

-Adding certain plugins to your site (e.g. for adding social media features), may insert or remove fields in your User Profile screen (e.g. add a Facebook URL field, display additional functionality options related to the plugin, etc…)
+Adding certain plugins to your site (e.g. for adding social media features), may add or remove fields in the User Profile area (e.g. add a Twitter username field, insert additional functionality fields related to the plugin, etc…)

-There are various plugins that let you change user profile fields.
-You can browse a number of free plugins by going to Add Plugins and searching for “user profile fields” inside your WP dashboard …
+There are a number of plugins that allow you to customize user profile fields.
+You can browse many free plugins by going to Add Plugins and searching for “user profile fields” inside your WP dashboard …

-See Tip #3 in the “Useful Tips Related To Your WordPress Profile” section below for an example of a free plugin that lets you remove unnecessary user profile fields.
+See Tip #3 in the “User Profile: Additional Info” section below for an example of a free plugin that lets you hide unnecessary fields in your Profile section.

-As mentioned above, the Profile screen has a number of fields that allow you to enter additional contact information such as:
+As mentioned earlier, your Profile section has a number of fields that allow you to enter additional contact information such as:

-Normally, most users simply ignore these fields.
-Some WordPress theme developers, however, may choose to customize their templates to display this and other contact information.
+Normally, most users simply ignore this section.
+Some WordPress theme developers, however, may choose to display this and other contact information in their themes.

 WordPress provides default fields for the following services: